 Combining his myriad musical tastes with the theoretical and orchestration chops from UCLA, Hedrick is uniquely suited to realize specific sonic visions for projects in the world of film, television, and video games.

-2020 finds Hedrick releasing his first solo album of ambient compositional material, composing for a Hulu docu-series, performing in the Netherlands alongside avant-garde sax/drum combo Dead Neanderthals, writing a new Skeletonwitch album, and freelancing as a composer for visual media.
+2021 also finds Hedrick releasing his first solo album of ambient compositional material, composing for a Hulu docu-series, performing in the Netherlands alongside avant-garde sax/drum combo Dead Neanderthals, writing a new Skeletonwitch album, and freelancing as a composer for visual media.